huongphamBDA/machinelearning/README.md

 git clone git@github.com:huongphamBDA/machinelearning.git
 ```

+2. Download and unpack dataset from `teaching.mrsharky.com/data/baseball.sql.tar.gz`.
+This should give you `baseball.sql`.

+3. Copy `baseball.sql` to `machinelearning` directory

-2. Change directory to machine learning
+4. Change directory to `machinelearning`
 ```
 cd machinelearning
 ```

-3. Start the containers in the background.
-The process will take about twenty minutes depending on computers
+5. Start the containers.
+The process will take about thirty minutes depending on computers.
 ```
-docker-compose up -d
+docker-compose up
 ```